plazi/ggxml2taxpub-treatments/taxpub levels.md

 same as level-1
 - attributes
-- details of material citations
+- details of material citations (see also [MIDS](https://github.com/plazi/ggxml2taxpub-treatments/blob/main/tdwg%20MIDS%20levels%20for%20specimens.md) for digital specimen)

 ## treatment level 3
 (to be decided)